nguyengiabach1201/Iris/README.md

 ```
 This will output the content.

-Texts on adjacent lines will be counted as one, e.g:
+Texts on adjacent lines will be counted as one:
 ```
 Iris
 is awesome